mskavyamadhu/mskavyamadhu/README.md

 💞️ I’m looking to collaborate on exciting open-source projects, especially in fintech, eCommerce, and tools that leverage the Angel Broking API.

-📫 How to reach me mskavyamadhu@gmail.com or drop a message here on GitHub.
+Reach me through mskavyamadhu@gmail.com or drop a message here on GitHub.

 😄 Pronouns: She/Her